marian-nmt/marian/contrib/README.md

 * no space between control statements and opening brackets

 Alternatively, use the provided `.clang-format` file for [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to format new code fragments, e.g.

-  clang-format-3.8 -style=./contrib/.clang-format <source-or-header-file>
+  clang-format-3.8 <path_to_file>

+*Notice*: If you want to merge your changes from the repository cloned before autoformatting on all files in the _master_ repository, you may want to use the `autoformat.sh` script on your files before the merge.